osl-incubator/scicookie/src/scicookie/{{cookiecutter.project_slug}}/docs/index.md

 ## Credits

-This package was created with Cookieninja and the [osl-incubator/scicookie](https://github.com/osl-incubator/scicookie) project template.
+This package was created with Cookiecutter and the [osl-incubator/scicookie](https://github.com/osl-incubator/scicookie) project template.